-- MUED 250 Foundations I-MUED 255-Practicum in Elementary General Music - MUED 251 Psychology and Sociology of Music Education II-MUED 256-Practicum in Middle School Music - MUED 300 Foundations III-MUED 355-Practicum in High School Music You are also required to complete an additional practicum at a grade level of your choice before student teaching: - MUED 356-Practicum in music at a grade level of your choice. - One of these four practica must be in a high-needs school as defined and listed by New York State (see OnCourse MUED Practicum Site for a partial list of high-needs schools). - One of these four practica must be completed in elementary general music setting to ensure that you observe all or nearly all of the children enrolled in a school in their music classes, and to ensure that you complete New York state's requirement of at least 15 observation hours in settings with students with disabilities and with English language learners.
+- MUED 250 Foundations I-MUED 255-Practicum in Elementary General Music - MUED 251 Psychology and Sociology of Music Education II-MUED 256-Practicum in Middle School Music - MUED 300 Foundations III-MUED 355-Practicum in High School Music You are also required to complete an additional practicum at a grade level of your choice before student teaching: - MUED 356-Practicum in music at a grade level of your choice. - One of these four practica must be in a high-needs school as defined and listed by New York State (see FredLearn MUED Practicum Site for a partial list of high-needs schools). - One of these four practica must be completed in an elementary general music setting to ensure that you observe all or nearly all of the children enrolled in a school in their music classes, and to ensure that you complete New York state's requirement of at least 15 observation hours in settings with students with disabilities and with English language learners.

-Before you can begin setting up your practica, you must be fingerprinted and have a criminal background check, and you must establish a New York State Education Department TEACH online account to set up the state's file of your teaching credentials.
+Before you can begin scheduling your practica, you must be fingerprinted and have a criminal background check, and you must establish a New York State Education Department TEACH online account to establish the state's file of your teaching credentials.

-TEACH Account: Go to www.highered.nysed.go v/tcert/teach .
-Use a permanent home address and email address. .
-Be sure to record your usernar me and passw ord and keep in a safe place for future reference.
-Be sure all information in your TEACH acc ount matches the information used for your certificati on exams EXACTLY. (ex.
-If y our TEACH account includes your middle initial, you should use your middle initial for ever rything else) Username: Password:
+TEACH Account: Go to www.highered.nysed.gov/tcert/teach.
+Use a permanent home add dress and email address.
+Be sure to record your username and password and keep in a safe place e for future reference.
+Be sure all information in your TEACH account matches the informatio n used for your certification exams EXACTLY. (e.g., If your TEACH account includes your mid ldle initial, you should use your middle initial for everything else) Username:Password: